 Baylor EIIC – Rachael Alter shared that this week she met with Manish Shah, Sam Vance; Rachael has been assigned 13 states to provide technical assistance and site visits to states west of the Rockies.

 NHTSA Naloxone Evidence-Based Guideline – Mary Hedges indicated that the project had its second quarterly project briefing with NHTSA staff this morning.
 Field providers were recently added to the project team.
 Data has been received from EMS PIC.
 There are 43,000 records on naloxone administration.
 Dr. Williams added that the team is producing a guideline based on data available.
-The Dubai police chief expressed an interest in the project.

 ToxCel Field Trauma Triage – a data submission request will be released so that an analysis can occur.